Your Intro to Marketing Tactics

 The past predicts the future.
 I don’t always agree with this, but in the name of marketing and recruiting, I stand by the cliché.

-Before us marketers launch an email campaign, for example, we establish the most important metrics:
+The first marketing tactic comes even before us marketers launch something new (like an email campaign for example).
+We have to establish the most important metrics:

 - Clickthrough rate (how many people clicked through the email)

 - Conversion rate (the percentage of people who clicked a link and completed an action, such as filling out a form or a purchase)